 There is one annoying and shitty trick that 99% of the companies do with pricing though – it’s the cheap price given for your first order and then a price hike that comes as you need to renew for next term.
-UGH!!!!
-It’s literally a standard practice these days and I only know one host that doesn’t do it – FastComet.com.
-They are the only ones that do not raise prices after your first term with them is over and they stay fixed forever!
+Sadly, all of them do it.
+I knew one that didn’t but even they recently changed their prices to this.

 Server Resources – this mainly includes how much space and traffic (also called Bandwidth) is included and how many websites can you host in the plan.
 If they say both are ‘Unlimited’ then that’s a sign that there are silent ‘terms and conditions’ that apply for other resources which are limited.
 Your site might get taken down or suspended for exceeding some limit (but warnings should be sent before).
 So kind of avoid these.
 It’s better to see some kind of real number of space given (5-20 Gigabytes) and ‘Unmetered’ traffic (not ‘Unlimited’).
 Unmetered means they aren’t really limiting the monthly visits your site can get but it’s also not unlimited (because that doesn’t exist, internet cables do have a limit for data transfer, they are just so huge that one author website would never exceed it).
 But even with Umetered traffic, there are ‘fair use’ limits which hosting companies have to make sure that server doesn’ get overloaded by one site traffic and others don’t get hurt by it (it’s a fair thing, after all, one site shouldn’t be getting all the resources).
 The limits are usually good and enough for small websites like author websites (no ecommerce with thousands of products).